todd-beckman/CSCI-432/Script.md

 Generally, one of the bottlenecks of A* and D* Lite (besides the number of vertices and edges) is finding the cheapest vertex that we want to explore.
 One popular option is a binary heap, with nice, friendly, speedy, insertion and remove-min.

+DRAW LITTLE BINARY TREE, MAYBE WRITE OUT HEAP PROPERTY

 The current lower bound for running time utilizes a *fibonacci-heap*, with REALLY FAST insertion, and the same remove-min.
-We didn't implement this because
+We didn't implement this because:

-DRAW RUNNING TIMES.
-POTENTIALL JIMMY JOHNS JOKE.

  "They are complicated when it comes to coding them."
   "...they are not as efficient in practice when compared with the theoretically less efficient forms of heaps..."
  ("The Pairing Heap: A new form of Self Adjusting Heap")

 QUICK DOODLE OF F-HEAP.
 NO EXPLANATION.
-SCRIBBLE OVER.
+SCRIBBLE OVER TO SIGNIFY UNIMPORTANCE.

 Due to the issues with priority queues, one of our major metrics for performance was the number of pushes and pops from the heap, which represent visiting vertices in the graph, as well as the size of the heap over time.

 The former should relate directly to the actual running time, whereas the latter will provide a more *precise* understanding of the running time. **size matters**.
 10,000 pushes followed by 10,000 pops is far worse than 20,000 alternating pushes and pops, because of how large the heap gets in the first case.

-If D* Lite works as intended, when a new obstacle is encountered, not only should we perform far fewer pushes and pops, our heap should be much smaller than A*'s
+If D* Lite works as intended, when a new obstacle is seen, not only should we perform far fewer pushes and pops, our heap should be much smaller than A*'s, in addition to not visiting as many vertices.